 a) They went to their own companions - vs. 23 - "When they were released, they went to their friends and reported what the chief priests and the elders had said to them."
 They were so linked with their community of faith it didn't even occur to them to face this situation alone.
-They didn't just kneel alone by their bed and quietly pray.
 As we'll see in the next point, the reflex reaction of these disciples was to link their situation with the prayer life of the rest of the body.

 This was their first line of action.
 They didn't look for a good book on the subject of faith.
 They didn't get the phone number of a good counsellor.
 They didn't seek out a lawyer for litigation advice.
 And they didn't just say, "Let's grit our teeth and try to face this storm."
 None of that.
-They immediately said, "We need the church - they'll pray!"
+They immediately said, "We need the church - They'll pray"